chequeado/chequeabot/claims_prediction/README.md

 <h4>2.
 Save Part-Of-Speech tags</h4>

-<i>The use of the word "tag" may be confusing as this proccess requires us to do two taggins.
+<i>The use of the word "tag" may be confusing as this process requires us to do two taggins.
 First, the "fact-checkable" or not tagging and then POS tag.
 To refer to the lather we will us always the term "POS tag" or "POS tagging".</i>

 For this step we created a module called "tag_corpus.py", which loads all the ".txt" files in the "data/tagged_corpus" folder, generates POS tags, and dumps them in the "data/pos_sentences" folder.
 This POS tags are essentially linguistic features.
 An example can be found in <a href="https://spacy.io/usage/linguistic-features#section-pos-tagging">this section</a>.